marmelab/sg/README.md

 - Type:
     A string with the effect name
 - Handler:
-    a function returning a promise and that receive three arguments:
+    a function returning a promise and that receives three arguments:
     - effect parameters:
         an array with the list of argument passed to the effect function
     - emitter